w3c/wai-website/pages/about/using-wai-material.md

 6. You make the video available for others to use.
 This includes permission for W3C to put it on our website, YouTube channel, and other places.

 To start translating the English captions/subtitle VTT file, or if you have any questions, please e-mail <group-wai-translations@w3.org>

+For information on translating other WAI resources, see [Translating WAI Resources](https://www.w3.org/WAI/about/translating/).

 ## Let Us Know